openmeteo/htimeseries/README.rst

     *Version* parameter above for more information.

 **Timestamp_offset**
+    Deprecated.
+It might be found in old files, Version 4 or earlier, but ``htimeseries`` will ignore it when reading and will never write it.

     A comma-separated pair of integers indicating the number of minutes and months that must be added to the nominal timestamp to get to the actual timestamp.
 The timestamp offset for small time steps, such as